tfaaguilar/Aguilar_Estefania_CSSselectors/README.md

-# Aguilar_Estefania_CSSselectors

-Project Name
-To do list: CSS Cascade, Selection and Pseudo Selectors
+TO DO LIST

-TODO: This is a list of  pending to do things,  in progress things and done things .
+TODO: This is a list of  pending to do things,  in progress things and done things, using CSS Cascade, Selection and Pseudo Selectors.

 Usage
 TODO: Check and uncheck as you complete the tasks.